 The vitamins are different from minerals, fatty acids, and amino acids.
 The vitamins have various biochemical functions.
-Vitamins are of six types namely vitamin A, vitamin B, vitamin C, vitamin D, vitamin E & vitamin K. Each vitamin has unique properties and molecular structure.
+Vitamins are of six types namely vitamin A, vitamin B, vitamin C, vitamin D, vitamin E & vitamin K. Each vitamin has unique properties and molecular structures.
 This will take care of various biochemical functions in the body.
 Maximum vitamins are not made up of single molecules, but groups of molecules called vitamers.

-The water soluble vitamins functions are mostly inactive in their free state, and it gets activated with their coenzyme forms.
+The water-soluble vitamins functions are mostly inactive in their free state, and it gets activated with their coenzyme forms.
 The addition of phosphate groups helps in the activation of thiamin, riboflavin, and vitamin B6.
 The modification in structure helps to activate biotin.
 Many complex molecules are involved in activating niacin, pantothenic acid, folic acid, and vitamin B12.
 Once the coenzyme activation occurred in vitamins, they started to combine with proper protein components, this process is termed as apoenzyme.
-This is the initial stage to undergo enzyme catalyzed reactions.
+This is the initial stage to undergo enzyme-catalyzed reactions.

 The enzyme system requires transferring certain groups between molecules for the formation of vitamin B coenzymes.
-As a result of the formation of coenzymes specific proteins, fats and carbohydrates are synthesized and utilized for the production of body tissues or to store or release energy.
-For the formation of pantothenic acid coenzyme, vitamins need to undergo the tricarboxylic acid cycle.
+As a result of the formation of coenzymes, specific proteins, fats and carbohydrates are synthesized and utilized for the production of body tissues or to store or release energy.
+For the formation of pantothenic acid coenzymes, vitamins need to undergo the tricarboxylic acid cycle.

 The vitamin C enzyme-catalyzed reaction does not involve coenzyme formation.
 Its functional characteristics are related to the properties of a strong reducing agent.